-We're one of the largest and most established schools of nursing in Australia, with more people choosing to study nursing with QUT than any other university in Queensland.
+We're one of the largest and most established schools of nursing in Australia, with more than 40 years of experience and industry consultation.

 Why study nursing at QUT?

-- Learn from some of the most respected and influential policy-shapers in Australian nursing today.
+- Learn from some of the most respected and influential nurse academics and researchers in Australia.

-- Be part of a School of Nursing that's globally recognised for excellent outcome-focused research that addresses contemporary health issues.
+- Be part of a School of Nursing that's globally recognised for outcome-focused research that addresses priority health issues.

-- Study focused postgraduate programs that respond to priorities in nursing practice and are delivered by professionals who are leaders in clinical facilities.
+- Study postgraduate programs in your area of speciality that respond to priorities in nursing practice and changing healthcare needs.